Zamierfikri/FYP-1-ALGORITHM/README.md

 ### 4. `geofence.py` — Geofence Boundary Check

-Implements a point-in-polygon algorithm to determine whether the USV is operating within its defined safe operational area.
+Implements a point-in-polygon algorithm to determine whether a tracked entity (person or device) is operating within the defined geofence boundary — the crowd monitoring zone.

 **Input:**
 - `geofence_boundary.geojson` — A GeoJSON file defining the allowed operational polygon

 **Algorithm:**
 - Ray casting method for robust point-in-polygon testing
-- Returns `True` (breach detected) if the fused GPS position is **outside** the geofence
+- Returns `True` (breach detected) if the fused GPS position is **outside** the defined crowd geofence zone

 ---